mhos/drugtestcheck.com-script/README.md

 ## Usage

 To use this script, you must have a working email server for the email functions.
-It can be ran from a cronjob of a cPanel hosting account.
+It can be ran from a cronjob of a cPanel hosting account but jail/shell access needs to be enabled.

 ### Example Cron